This interview changed my life!

 Brian tell us how this all started

-Brian: Six months ago I started experiencing pain.
+Brian: Six months ago I started experiencing pain at the back of my head around the base of my skull.
 I woke up one morning and I could not turn my head in either direction.
 Well I could but I felt it down to my toes when I tried.
 I wondered what the heck has happened to me.
 I must have just slept in a bad position.
 I took some Aleve and went on with my life.

 I did not think much about the fact that this started occurring twice a month and then once a week and then twice a week.
 When my neck and upper back between my shoulder blades began to hurt so much that I only had relief for a couple days a week I realized something was wrong.
 At this point my vision had become blurry at times, and I would feel dizzy.
 It wasn’t just from sleeping wrong.
 It was denial I guess.